martin12333/marti-onedrive/1804-M/mff.cuni.cz,outLOOK.live.com/martin.milan.82-ZAVINAC-Outlook.f8.md

 You have the option to create a new Outlook email address or add an existing email address as your Microsoft account alias

-## /// asi neni pravda.
-Whichever you choose will be your new primary email address.
+## /// asi neni pravda: Whichever you choose will be your new primary email address.

 ## // zbytecna obava  JAK SE BUDU HLASIT PRIMARY